kentliau/gulp-dot-precompiler/README.md

 ##Todo

-- rename all the options to be more self-descriptive
+- [] rename all the options to be more self-descriptive
-- add dot delimiter options
+- [x] add dot delimiter options @caseyWebb
-- allow loadfile() using object oriented way of parameter, just like laravel
+- [] allow loadfile() using object oriented way of parameter, just like laravel

 ## License